Grief + Relationship Therapy

-I am a Registered Psychotherapist (Qualifying) providing virtual therapy for adults across Ontario.
+I am a Registered Psychotherapist (Qualifying) under the close supervision of Aline Maia.
+I am providing virtual therapy for adults across Ontario and in-person therapy in Ottawa (Gloucester).

-I came to this work after years of navigating entrepreneurship, complicated grief, marriage, motherhood, and the burnout that can sit underneath all of it.
+I came to this work after years of navigating entrepreneurship, complicated grief, marriage, motherhood (both later in life), and burnout.
 I understand what it means to be competent in public and unravelling in private.
-Virtual therapy allows us to work from where you actually live, without adding more performance or pressure.
+Virtual therapy allows us to work from where you actually live.
+If you prefer in-person, I have an office located at Maia Counselling Centre (1900 City Park Dr, Ottawa).

 Grief has shaped my life long before I trained as a therapist.